exercism/bash/concepts/commands-and-arguments/introduction.md

 ```

 We need to make sure we quote filenames properly.
-If we don't, we may delete something we wanted to keep1
+If we don't, we may delete something we wanted to keep!
 `rm` takes filenames as arguments.
 If our filenames have spaces and we do not quote them, Bash thinks each word is a separate argument.
 Bash hands each argument to `rm` separately.
 Like individually wrapped slices of processed cheese, `rm` treats each argument as a separate file.

 In the above example, `rm` tried to delete a file for each word in the filename of the song, rather than keeping the filename intact.
-That caused our file secret to be deleted, and our song to remain behind!
+That caused our file "secret" to be deleted, and our song to remain behind!

 This is what we should have done: